Assistant Professor of Biological Sciences

 Dr. Thomas has received more than $780,000 to fund her research and environmental education programs and has worked with over 10,000 students ranging from kindergarten to graduate school in formal and informal science settings, in addition to teaching for 20+ years.
 She co-leads tropical ecology study abroad trips to Belize, Guatemala, Ecuador, and the Galápagos Islands.

-At Loyola, she has received several Bobet and Carter Fellowships, most recently for her development of an innovative first-semester biology course that uses experiential learning to teach the process of science, the University Senate Award in Teaching as well as the Loyola College of Arts and Sciences Award in Teaching.
+At Loyola, she has received several Bobet and Carter Fellowships, most recently for her development of an innovative first-semester biology course that uses experiential learning to teach the process of science, the University Senate Award in Teaching as well as the Loyola College of Arts & Sciences Award in Teaching.
 She was named a National Academies Education Fellow in the Life Sciences and serves as a reviewer and Co-Coordinator of the Poster Session for the National Association of Biology Teachers.

 - Foundations in Environmental Science